December 31st

 4. If one's actions are respectable, then neither his financial status, his kin nor his age will come into the picture.
 He will be respected for his work or actions.

-5. However, the most respected value of all is a good education.
+5. However, the most respected value of all values is—good education.
 A well-educated person is highly respected and his other possessions become obscure.
-His wealth, relatives, age or work all become obsolete and he is esteemed for his knowledge and education alone.
+His wealth, relatives, age, and work all become obsolete and he is esteemed for his knowledge and education alone.

-Hence, vidyā (knowledge) is the one true adornment that upholds as the most prized possession!
+Hence, vidyā (knowledge) is the one true adornment that upholds everything else!
+It is one prized possession that can change the world and make it a better place.

 pada vigrahaH: